Psalms For Life

 YHWH will answer my prayer.

-David is ill.
-Interestingly, the psalm concludes focusing on his enemies’ defeat and leaves his healing only implicit.
-This may suggest that his illness isn’t primary, but is rather caused by the stress of enemy attacks that threaten his life.
+David is languishing.
+Interestingly, the psalm’s ending focuses on his enemies’ defeat, leaving his healing only implicit.
+This may suggest that his illness is stress-related, caused by his enemies’ life-threatening attacks.
 Alternatively, his enemies may be attacking him because his illness has made him vulnerable.
-And before the advent of modern medicine, illness was often fatal.
-Either way, his enemies’ threats—devastating, scandalous, ongoing—leave him furious, anguished, shaken to the core, exhausted, asking God, “How long?”
+(Remember, illness was often fatal before the advent of modern medicine.)
+Either way, his enemies’ threats—devastating, scandalous, ongoing—leave him furious, anguished, shaken to the core, exhausted, asking God, “How long will you let this go on?”

 But to David it’s not just mortal enemies against him.
-He clearly views his many challenges as God’s rebuke, making God David’s real problem.
+He clearly views his many challenges as God’s rebuke.
+In a sense, this makes God David’s real problem.
 So, he begs God—who clearly has his full attention—to stop angrily rebuking him and rescue, heal, and restore him before it’s too late.

 God’s anger isn’t random or inscrutable.
 It always directly relates to wrongs that inflict harm, but David doesn’t mention his sins or express contrition as we might expect.
 He simply begs God to let up for the sake of his unyielding love.
 Then in humble dependence on God, he voices his conviction that YHWH has heard his cry for mercy and will assuredly rescue him.
-That’s why, though he’s still at risk, David orders his enemies to back off, confident that God will turn the tables on them very soon.
+That’s why, though he’s still at risk, David orders his enemies to back off, confident that God will very soon turn the tables on them.

 Prayer: